Including 'advisory networks' in a participatory study on homelessness in Durban, South Africa: a research note

 TITLE AUTHOR(S): C.Groenewald, F.Timol, C.Desmond

-KEYWORDS: ADVISORY NETWORK, DURBAN, HOMELESS, RESEARCH METHODOLOGY
+KEYWORDS: ADVISORY NETWORK, DURBAN, HOMELESSNESS, RESEARCH METHODOLOGY

 Print: HSRC Library: shelf number 11167